atlosdotorg/atlos/platform/README.md

 * Some way to run a containerized web application on the internet (e.g., Azure Container Apps, Fly.io, Heroku, etc.)
 * S3-compatible object storage for media (e.g., Amazon AWS)

-While we cannot provide official support for self-hosting — after all, we do not know your infrastructure! — we are happy to answer questions and provide guidance on our Discord server to the extent that we are able.
-We are also able to provide priority support channels to organizations that contribute financially to the project.
+We are also able to provide official and priority support channels to self-hosting organizations that contribute financially to the project.
+For all organizations, we are happy to answer questions and provide guidance on our Discord server to the extent that we are able.

 If you have any questions about self-hosting, please feel free to reach out to us on Discord or via email (contact@atlos.org).